 So what did your modelling suggest was the best investment approach for customers in these types of products?

 The main finding was that if an insurer promised less in terms of guaranteed interest rates, it then had lower liabilities, and had more investment freedom.
 By taking greater risks with its investments it was able to offer customers a relatively better return overall, when the profit sharing at the end of the year was taken into account.

 Importantly, there is a safety net for the customer as there is still a guaranteed interest rate return, as well as participation in the profit that the insurer makes.

 It also makes the insurer more attractive to investors and so benefits the industry.

 What other issues have emerged from your research work?

-One issue was that the product providers need to be more aware about the financial value of the products that they are providing.
-What is the cost of capital of the financial benefits that they are providing?
+One issue was that the companies need to be more aware about the financial value of the products that they are providing.
+What is the cost of capital of the benefits that they are providing?

 However, in a low interest rate environment the industry must more correctly price the benefits included in the products offered.
 On the one hand, they have to get rewarded for the benefits offered.
 On the other hand, the competitive environment does not allow for (over)pricing with large margins any more.

-You work with many organizations in this industry.
-What are your main messages to the product providers at the moment?
+You work with many companies in this industry.
+What are your main messages to the insurers at the moment?

 They need to be attentive in the next years, to refining and developing the best product with the right elements.
 The combination of life insurance and savings in a single product is quite an USP.
 With the right guarantee offering insurers will be able to still attract customers.